TinusNL/fruition/docs/Using Sass.md

 - [NodeJS](https://nodejs.org/en/)

 ## Installation
-- `cd src/` - Navigate to the source folder
+1. `cd src/` - Navigate to the source folder
-- `npm install` - Install the dependencies
+2. `npm install` - Install the dependencies

 ## Usage
+1. `cd src/` - Navigate to the source folder
-- `npm run start` - Start the compiler
+2. `npm run start` - Start the compiler

 ## Other
 When adding a new `.scss` file make sure to add it in `src/scss/main.scss` as an import.